DevanshA1105/Project_1_TDS/README.md

 # Seattle GitHub Users Analysis

-- **Scraping Approach**: I used the GitHub API to retrieve data on Seattle-based users with over 200 followers and their latest 500 public repositories.
+- **Scraping Approach**: I used the GitHub API to retrieve data on Seattle-based users with over 200 followers.
+I utilized Python's ```request``` and ```pandas``` libraries to scrape and save the data in the destined files.
-- **Insight**: The most followed users in Seattle have repositories with a high concentration in JavaScript, Python, and Go, revealing popular languages among influential developers.
+- **Insight**: The most followed users in Seattle have repositories with a high concentration in Ruby, Python, and Go, revealing popular languages among influential developers.
 - **Recommendation**: Developers aiming to expand their following should consider creating open-source repositories in these popular languages.

 ## Project Description